obsoletenerd/obsoletenerd.com/content/Building-a-blog-with-Pelican-and-Cloudflare-Pages.md

 (This is the standard "get a new project going in Github" stuff)

+This has pushed your content to Github, ready for Cloudflare to grab it and build the website.

 ## Configuring Cloudflare Pages to deploy your website

-In your Cloudflare dashboard left menu:
+In your [Cloudflare dashboard](https://dash.cloudflare.com/) left menu:

 - Click on "Compute (Workers)" and then "Workers & Pages".
 - Select the "Pages" tab.
 - Click on "Import an existing Git repository" and follow the instructions to connect to your Github account and the appropriate repository.